October 11, 1980. It was an AMAZING day!

 I know the plans I have for you, says the Lord.
 Plans to proper you.
 Not to bring you harm.
 Plans to give you a future and a hope.”

 Not only did Jesus save me from my sin, shame, and broken-ness, he saved me in so many other ways!

 My plan was to go to New York City after high school to study fashion design…but God was fashioning a much greater plan for me and my unplanned gift.
 (I love you more than words, son!)

 Fifteen months after I gave birth to my precious son, Todd, I went on my first blind date arranged by high school friends, Tom & Debbie.

-He…a handsome, young college athelete, was the one God had ordained and sent my way to awaken my heart to love.
-Unconditonal love.
+He…a handsome, young college athlete, was the one God had ordained and sent my way to awaken my heart to love. unconditional love.
 Generous love.
 Life-long love.